Updated July 3, 2023

 Like many callable bonds, many preferred shares also have a callability option.
 The option lies in the hand of the company.
 They may call the preferred share whenever they want to.

-Different Types are mentioned below:
+Different Types are below:

 The callable feature allows the company to call the preferred share when the price of a preferred share breaches a particular mark in the market.
 Say the company has issued a callable preferred share, allowing the company to call the preferred shares @$25.
 So whenever the preferred share price crosses this mark, the company can call it.

 This is an option given to the preferred shareholders.
-Normally, at the investor’s request, convertible preferred shares are converted in this manner.
+Normally, at the investor’s request, convertible preferred shares are convertible in this manner.
 Nonetheless, a business may have a clause on certain stocks that enables the issuers or investors to compel the issuance.
 Preferred shareholders can buy common stocks at a predefined price.
-So if the stock price increases in the market, then preferred shareholders can convert their preferred shares into common shares and enjoy the price rise.
+So if the stock price increases in the market, preferred shareholders can convert their preferred shares into common shares and enjoy the price rise.

 Advantages of Preferred Shares

-The following advantages are given below:
+The following advantages are as below:

 - There is no maturity for the preferred share.
 So unlike debt holders, preferred shareholders will not have to worry about the maturity of their fixed income source.